danielhemp/daniel-portfolio/src/pages/projects/index.md

   blurbs:
     - image: /img/NuCamp-screenshot.png
       text: "NuCamp Campsite reservation Site.
 This site was built with React, and Node.JS.
 Check out the campsites, leave a review, and reserve your spot.
+Check out the source [Here](https://github.com/danielhemp/NucampSite)
         "
     - image: /img/old-Profile-Site.png
       text: >